-I have done deep training in the most effective approaches I can find to shift our deeply embedded beliefs and patterns, illuminate gifts and talents, step into purpose and effect sustainable change.
-These are the modalities that most influence my practice:
+I have done deep training in the most effective approaches I can find to ignite your purpose, illuminate your unique gifts and talents, deeply shift embedded beliefs and patterns and effect sustainable change.

 Ontological Coaching (Newfield Network)

 Ontological Coaching is an extraordinarily powerful methodology for effecting change for individuals, teams and organizations.
 It is highly effective because it is based on a deeply grounded and practical understanding of language, moods and conversations for behavioral transformation.

 Our perceptions and attitudes may be deep seated and out of awareness.
 As we change our perceptions and attitudes, we often remove significant barriers to learning, and spontaneously develop more effective patterns of communication and behavior.

 Our effectiveness in our personal and professional lives, and the quality of our existence, is indelibly shaped by a dynamic relationship between three areas of human existence: language, emotions and body.
 Coaching in all three areas generates profound learning and deep constructive change.

 Hakomi is a gentle and powerful method for accessing and transforming the core images, beliefs, memories and patterns that keep us stuck.

 The Hakomi Method of Experiential Psychotherapy was first created in the late 1970′s by the internationally renowned therapist Ron Kurtz.